EirikEvjenHagtvedt/PredictingAccumulationRate/README.md

 # PredictingAccumulationRate

-NB!
-The following code is owned by Eirik Evjen Hagtvedt and may not be shared without permission.

-The model take part in the master thesis submitted by Eirik Evjen Hagtvedt: "Identifying an optimal maintenance schedule for sand traps - A Norwegian case study in Horten".
+This model take part in the master thesis submitted by Eirik Hagtvedt: "Identifying an optimal maintenance schedule for sand traps - A Norwegian case study in Horten".

 There are two separate models provided
 1. FinalDevelopedModel.py - is used to predict the accumulation rate in Horten's sandtraps.
 It includes the regression models; OLS, Ridge, Lasso, decision tree regressor and evaluation of categorical parameters.
 The code is developed by Eirik Evjen Hagtvedt.